-By the Yoneda lemma, a fixed object in this category is determined up to unique isomorphism by the totality of its relationships to all other objects in the category.
-One thus thinks of identifying an expression $x$ with the representable copresheaf $h^x:=\hom(x,-)$ whose value on an expression $y$ is the one-point set $\ast$ if $x$ is contained in $y$ and is the empty set otherwise.
-In this way the preimage of $\ast$ is precisely the principal ideal generated by $x.$ Representable copresheaves, therefore, are comparable to ideals and both can be thought of as a first approximation for the meaning of an expression.
+A consequence of the Yoneda lemma implies that a fixed object in this category is determined up to unique isomorphism by the totality of its relationships to all other objects in the category.
+One thus thinks of identifying an expression $x$ with the functor $h^x:=\hom(x,-)$ whose value on an expression $y$ is the one-point set $\ast$ if $x$ is contained in $y$ and is the empty set otherwise.
+The functor $h^x$ is an example of a \emph{copresheaf}, the name given to a functor from a given category to the category of sets, and is in fact a \emph{representable copresheaf}, represented by the object $x$.
+So in this way the preimage of $\ast$ is precisely the principal ideal generated by $x.$ Representable copresheaves, therefore, are comparable to principal ideals and both can be thought of as a first approximation for the meaning of an expression.